RIKEN-RCCS/lens3/v2/doc/setting-guide.md

 lens3$ lens3-admin -c conf.json show-ep
 ```

-The admin command `show-ep` shows the endpoints of Lens3-Mux and MinIO
+The admin command `show-ep` shows the endpoints of Multiplexer and MinIO
 instances.
-Something goes wrong if there are no entries of Lens3-Mux.
+Something goes wrong if there are no entries of Multiplexer.

 ## Test Accesses

-Access Lens3-Reg by a browser (for example):
+Access Registrar by a browser (for example):
 `http://lens3.example.com/lens3.sts/`

 For accessing buckets from S3 client, copy the access/secret keys